 - A weekly walk around with a subcontractor and a health, safety and wellbeing specialist advising colleagues on safety, with scripted questions developed by psychologists.

-“We have invested heavily in this because we believed it would work,” said John Scott, Head of Health, Safety and Wellbeing at Overbury.
+“We have invested heavily in this because we believed it would work,” said John Coyle, Director of Health, Safety and Wellbeing at Overbury.
 “The lessons we have learned here can be applied to any project size, and don’t require a large financial investment to see a significant change.
-We are already rolling out learnings from this study into our other projects nationwide.”
+We are already sharing learnings from this study into our other projects nationwide.”